Residue currents associated with weakly holomorphic functions: The Poincar e-Lelong formula

 \section{The Poincar\'e-Lelong formula}

 Let $f_1,\cdots,f_p$ be strongly holomorphic functions forming a complete intersection.
 The Poincar\'e-Lelong formula says that

 where $V_i$ are the irreducible components of $Z_f$ and $[Z_f]$ is the integration current on $Z_f$ with multiplicities.
-In case $p = \dim Z$ the multiplicities $\alpha_i$ are given as the number of elements of a generic fiber of $f$ near a given point, and in case $p < \dim Z$ the multiplicity is given as the intersection multiplicity of $Z_f$ with $L$, where $L$ is a plane of dimension $\dim Z - p$ transversal to $Z_f$.
+In case $p = \dim Z$ the multiplicity $\alpha_i$ at a point $x_i \in Z_f$ is given as the number of elements near $x_i$ of a generic fiber of $f$.
+In case $p < \dim Z$ the multiplicity is given as the intersection multiplicity of $Z_f$ with $L$, where $L$ is a plane of dimension $\dim Z - p$ transversal to $Z_f$.
 For a thorough discussion of the multiplicities see \cite{Ch}, and for a proof of the Poincar\'e-Lelong formula see Section 3.6 in \cite{CH}.

-Now, if $f_i$ are weakly holomorphic functions defining a complete intersection, we can give a relatively short proof that a similar formula holds in $Z$.
+Now, if $f_i$ are weakly holomorphic functions defining a complete intersection, we can give a relatively short proof that a formula similar to \eqref{pl} holds in $Z$.
 In the strongly holomorphic case, assuming $Z\subseteq \Omega \subseteq \Cn$, $i_*[Z_f]$ can be seen either as the intersection of the holomorphic chains $Z_{F_i}$ with $Z$, where $F_i$ are some holomorphic extensions of $f_i$ to $\Omega$, or as a product of closed positive currents, see \cite{Ch}, that is

 However, these types of products are in general only defined in case $Z_{F_1}\cap\cdots\cap Z_{F_p}\cap Z$ has codimension equal to $\codim Z + \sum \codim Z_{F_i}$.
-Since we saw in Example~\ref{zerosetnotholo} that zero sets of weakly holomorphic functions are in general not zero sets of strongly holomorphic functions, we cannot expect to have a similar interpretation for weakly holomorphic functions.
+Since zero sets of weakly holomorphic functions are in general not zero sets of strongly holomorphic functions, as we saw in Example~\ref{zerosetnotholo}, we cannot expect to have a similar interpretation for weakly holomorphic functions, since there are no natural counterparts to the holomorphic $(n - 1)$-chains $Z_{F_i}$ or closed positive $(1,1)$-currents $[Z_{F_i}]$.